yagiken0525/stepDetection_simplified/README.md

 ![result](https://github.com/yagiken0525/stepDetection_simplified/blob/media/demo.gif)

 ## Description
-This method can measure step positions in 3D scale, therefore stride length, step width, step timing, walking speed and walking distance are measurable.
+This method can measure step positions in 3D scale.
+Stride length, step width, step timing, walking speed and walking distance are measurable.
 A camera is supposed to be fixed at the position where whole body of the target people are captured.
 Step position and timing are measured using OpenPose.

 ## Demo
-1. Room
 set parameters in "FootPrint.h" as following
 - USE_CHECKER_BOARD: true
 - PIXEL_SCALE: 0.1
 - VOTE_RANGE: 5
 - STEP_THRESHOLD: 10
-then run.

-2. Badminton game
-set parameters in "FootPrint.h" as following
-- USE_CHECKER_BOARD: false
-- PIXEL_SCALE: 0.05
-- VOTE_RANGE: 10
-- STEP_THRESHOLD: 5
 then run.

 ## Requirement